MicrosoftDocs/dynamics365smb-docs/business-central/bi-row-definitions.md

 ## Create or edit a row definition

-To create or edit a row definition, do as follows
+To create or edit a row definition, follow these steps:

 1. On the **Financial Reports** page, select the relevant financial report, and then choose the **Edit Row Definition** action.
 1. Choose the **Insert G/L Accounts**, **Insert CF Accounts**, and **Insert Cost Types** actions to create a row for each financial element you want to analyze.
 For example, you might have one row for current assets and another row for fixed assets.
 For inspiration, explore the financial reports in the CRONUS demonstration company.